 I thought today I would take the time to respond to some comments from another blog that I happened upon.
 The post that I had commented on was about Eritrea and Ethiopia’s less than neighborly relations for the past decade.
-I thought that part of the original post were ill-informed, as were some of the comments, however, because I believe in not being too judgemental, engage in the conversation.
+I thought that part of the original post were ill-informed, as were some of the comments, however, because I believe in not being too judgmental, engage in the conversation.
 Impressively the original author responded to my comments with more depth than I expected (a wonderful surprise), however, I disagreed further with his statements.
 Careful not to start a blogging war I decided it would be best to create a far more in depth post here because the information will hopefully be instructive to a much larger audience.

 The original blogger, Shlomo Bachrach, begins his response to my comments by saying:

 “Eritrea” is, as you say, an old name that referred only to the Red Sea.
 The highlands and the coast that are within today’s Eritrea were part of the empire of Axum, and were never known by the name.
 Today’s Eritrea has kept the name that Italy gave its colony in the late 19th century.

 Indeed, Eritrea has kept the name that it was given by Italy, however, this is not uncommon in Africa or elsewhere for that matter.
 Furthermore, it was the Mr. Shlomo’s original assertion that the name was “invented” and clearly it was not, but rather adjusted to not only refer to the sea but also to some of the land bounding it.
 This however is not a significant point, because one way or another the people of Eritrea have come to identify themselves as Eritreans, nullifying the fact that the original name was a description of a geographic condition.

 Now, before I get into what may end up being the initially controversial second half of this post I would like to touch on a comment Shlomo made about national boundaries.
 He seemed surprised that boundaries shift when rivers do: